Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mission to preserve Urdu heritage

-Another notable thing is that Urdu is quite poetic, with a Perso-Arabic influence, and was once the language of the Mughal dynasties.
+Another thing worth noting is that Urdu is quite poetic, with a Perso-Arabic influence, and was once the language of the Mughal dynasties.
 After India gained independence and partitioned the country, Urdu was increasingly pushed to the margins of the mainstream language flow, especially in the southeastern states such as Tamil Nadu.
 Therefore, from the very beginning, The Musalman was not only an information product, but also a cultural manifesto, acting as a "living museum" for the art of Urdu writing.

 Đội ngũ người viết chữ nghệ thuật cho The Musalman có cả phụ nữ - một điều hiếm có trong nghề thư pháp Urdu vốn mang đậm tính truyền thống, đề cao nam giới.